vanbwodonk/Ngrok-TelegramBot-Status/README.md

 ## Usage
 - Change `('===YOUR BOT TOKEN===')` this script with your bot token.
 Please create one from botFather(https://telegram.me/BotFather) if you don't have it.
 - Run script `python3 ngrokTbot.py`.
-- Open telegram bot from your Telegram APP(Android/IOS/Desktop/Web whatever), then send `/status` command.
+- Open telegram bot from your Telegram APP(Android/IOS/Desktop/Web), then send `/status` command.

 ## Output Example
 This output example on Telegram App.